pharmeasy-logo

 Ranges

 To check for thyroglobulin antibodies, a blood sample is required.
-The presence of a large number of antibodies in the blood denotes that the thyroid is not functioning properly.
+The presence of a large number of antibodies in blood denotes that the thyroid is not functioning properly.

 The antibody test levels should be in the range of <60.00 IU/mL.
-The reference range may vary from lab to lab.

 Test Result Interpretation